NOTE: We are open & operating in RED. COVID-19 Vaccine Passports required. Find out more here.

 Appellation Wine Tours Office Team

-With an estimated driving range of 250 km per trip in an EV, Appellation is pleased to be touring the district comfortably without needing to stop and charge.
-This ensures a great guest experience.
-Appellation invested in EV charging stations at their headquarters in Frankton, meaning that vehicles are fully charged and ready to go each morning.
-This creates efficiencies for drivers and the business by not having to travel to top up fuel at the end of each day.
-Sarah says, “It’s peace of mind for our drivers.
-They know they can come back to the yard and charge it ready for the morning.”
+An EV can drive an estimated 250 km per trip.
+This allows Appellation Wine Tours to explore the district comfortably without needing to stop and charge.
+This setup delivers a great experience for their guests.
+The company installed EV charging stations at their headquarters in Frankton, so vehicles start each day fully charged and ready to go.
+This approach saves time for drivers and boosts efficiency across the business.
+It eliminates the need to top up fuel at the end of each day.

 Ford E-Transit Vans